 Being able to precisely control the resistance is a very important feature of a recumbent bike.
 The one I recommend here (click) has 20 levels of resistance that can be changed with the touch of a button.

 The more advanced you become the harder it becomes to cause a muscle to grow.
-That means that for people that are just starting out and are untrained, using a recumbent bike is likely enough to cause a bit of muscle growth.
-One you become more advanced however, it’s probably not going to be enough of a stimulus anymore and you’ll have to do different exercises to cause your muscles to grow.
+That means that for people who are just starting out and are untrained, using a recumbent bike is likely enough to cause a bit of muscle growth.
+Once you become more advanced however, it’s probably not going to be enough of a stimulus anymore and you’ll have to do different exercises to cause your muscles to grow.